orange-org/orange/README.md

 - opening webpages
 - navigating

+`renderer` runs in a sandbox that has as much power over your system as a website you run in the Chrome browser, which is not much.
+The `renderer` process uses npm modules.

 <details><summary>Some implementation details</summary>

 We implement the [security recommendations](https://electronjs.org/docs/tutorial/security?q=j#checklist-security-recommendations) provided by Electron.
 Many of these recommendations are particular to loading "remote content", that is content over the network.
 In Orange we disable networking completely, but we consider npm modules in the `renderer` process to be equivalent to "remote content" so we follow these recommendations as strictly as possible: